 This summary highlights information contained elsewhere in this prospectus supplement, the accompanying prospectus and the documents incorporated by reference.
 It may not contain all the information that you consider important.
 We encourage you to read this prospectus supplement, the accompanying prospectus and the documents to which we have referred you in their entirety for a more complete understanding of this offering.
-Both estimates of our proved oil and natural gas reserves at December 31, 2005 and estimates of the proved oil and natural gas reserves of the Kerr-McGee Properties included in the Kerr-McGee Transaction discussed below at September 30, 2005, included or incorporated by reference in this prospectus supplement, are based on reports prepared by Netherland, Sewell & Associates, Inc., an independent petroleum consultant, included as Appendices A and B, respectively.
-You will find definitions for oil and natural gas industry terms used throughout this prospectus supplement in "Glossary of Certain Oil and Natural Gas Terms."
+Both estimates of our proved oil and natural gas reserves at December 31, 2005 and estimates of the proved oil and natural gas reserves of the Kerr-McGee Properties included in the Kerr-McGee Transaction discussed below at September 30, 2005, included or incorporated by reference in this prospectus supplement, are based on reports prepared by Netherland, Sewell & Associates, Inc., an independent perforement in "Glossary of Certain Oil and Natural Gas Terms."
 References to "W&T," "we," "our," "us" or "the Company" refer to W&T Offshore, Inc. and its subsidiaries.
 Unless we state otherwise, we assume in this prospectus supplement that the underwriters will not exercise their option to purchase additional shares.

-We are an independent oil and natural gas acquisition, exploitation, exploration and development company.
+We are an independent oil and natural gas acquisition, exploration, exploration and development company.
 We are focused primarily in the Gulf of Mexico area, where we have developed significant technical expertise and where the high production rates associated with hydrocarbon deposits have historically provided us the best opportunity to achieve a rapid payback and attractive return on our invested capital.
 We plan to continue to acquire and exploit reserves on the Gulf of Mexico conventional shelf (water depths of 500 feet or less), the area of our traditional source of growth, as well as in the deepwater (water depths in excess of 500 feet) and the deep shelf (well depths in excess of 15,000 feet).